Plantar Fasciitis Treatment and Cure

 Dr. Kolodenker performs all of the above surgeries.

-Please contact Dr, Gennady Kolodenker, DPM, AACFAS in Irvine or Huntington Beach – Southern California with further questions.
+Please contact Dr, Gennady Kolodenker, DPM, AACFAS in Irvine, Huntington Beach or Orange- Southern California with further questions.
+We will help you get rid of heel pain and arch pain.